Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Utilities/Introduction.md

 # Introduction

-This module contains the Utilities of the Hamiltonian package, all of whose variables will **NOT** be exported by `Hamiltonian`.
+This module contains the utilities of the Hamiltonian package, all of whose variables will **NOT** be exported by `Hamiltonian`.

 ## Useful constants and functions